Benzodiazepine Withdrawal and Detox Center in Dallas

 Inviting, well-lit common spaces

-Benzodiazepines (“benzos”) are prescription medications that have been in use for more than 50 years.
-Researchers have been increasingly concerned about the link between these drugs and addiction during that time.
+Benzodiazepines (commonly called “benzos”) are prescription depressants that doctors have used to treat anxiety, insomnia, and seizures for over 50 years.
+During this time, researchers have become increasingly concerned about the link between these drugs and addiction.

 Alprazolam (Xanax, Xanax XR)